-In the event of any liquidation, dissolution, winding-up of the Company or deemed liquidation events (as defined), the holders of the preferred stock were entitled to receive for each outstanding share an amount equal to the original issuance price per share plus all declared but unpaid dividends.
-The original issuance price per share was \$5.94.
-After payment of the liquidation preferences to the preferred stock, all remaining assets were to be distributed to the common stockholders.
-Any proceeds remaining after payment to the holders of redeemable convertible preferred stock were to be distributed ratably to the holders of common stock.
+In the event of any liquidation, dissolution, winding-up of the Company or deemed liquidation events (as defined), the holders of the preferred stock are entitled to receive for each outstanding share an amount equal to the greater of: (i) the original issuance price per share plus all declared but unpaid dividends; and (ii) all declared but unpaid dividends plus the amount per share payable upon the event of any liquidation, dissolution, winding-up or deemed liquidation event, after payment of all declared and unpaid dividends and in lieu of payment of the liquidation preference (as defined), had all the shares of preferred stock been converted into common stock prior to such liquidation.
+The original issuance price per share is \$5.94.
+After payment of the liquidation preferences to the preferred stock, all remaining assets are distributed to the common stockholders.
+Any proceeds remaining after payment to the holders of redeemable convertible preferred stock are to be distributed ratably to the holders of common stock.

-The liquidation preference provisions of the preferred stock such as a change in control were considered contingent redemption provisions as there were certain elements that were not solely within the control of the Company.
-Accordingly, the preferred stock was presented in the mezzanine section of the consolidated balance sheet.
+The liquidation preference provisions of the preferred stock such as a change in control are considered contingent redemption provisions as there are certain elements that are not solely within the control of the Company.
+Accordingly, the preferred stock has been presented in the mezzanine section of the consolidated balance sheet.